Last Updated on July 2, 2025

 These Crimes are Thoroughly Investigated

 The San Diego District Attorney has a unit dedicated to investigating financial crimes and identity fraud cases, including those committed using debit or credit cards.
 Most credit card fraud cases require extensive police searches of your property and computer files.
-A credit card fraud lawyer in San Diego, like Peter M. Liss, can review such police searches to help ensure your rights are not violated during the investigation.
+A credit card fraud lawyer in North County San Diego, like Peter M. Liss, can review such police searches to help ensure your rights are not violated during the investigation.

 By having a top criminal attorney at your side during any police interviews, you can avoid mistakenly saying something which may be used against you later on and ensure the police do not violate your rights during the interrogation process.